sara-sabr/ITStrategy/presentations/en/2020-01-22-Working-in-the-open.md

 --

-It's not just _Working Out Loud_
+It's not just _working out loud_

-You need to enable and encourage contributions!
+You need to enable and encourage contributions

 Note: